sinhp/sinhp.github.io/_talks/2020-12-11-Kripke-Joyal-Semantics-For-Dependent-Type-Theory.md

 type: "HoTT Seminar"
 permalink: /talks/2020-12-11-Kripke-Joyal-Semantics-For-Dependent-Type-Theory
 venue: "Pittsburgh HoTT Seminar"
-date: 2020-11-12
+date: 2020-12-11
 location: "Online"
-excerpt: "Talks at Pittsburgh and YaMCATS, Based on a joint work with Steve Awodey and Nicola Gambino"
+excerpt: "The result here was earlier presented at the Yorkshire and Midlands Category Theory Seminars (YaMCATS) and Ghent–Leeds Virtual Logic Seminar and also at CATS seminars at ILLC, UvA, Amsterdam."
 use_math: true
 ---